Skip to Main Content

 Since overall industry numbers are going to be hard to come by, other ways of finding the information will be necessary.
 One way is by searching local (and community) newspapers, which may provide information on a local market.
 Also, there may be individual accounts of weddings that would be relevant.
 Contacting local companies/people will provide someone with experience and knowledge on the local scene.
 Try the local phone books under weddings, party planning, catering, event planning, etc. to find the local companies/professionals.
 Also, Data Axle Reference Solutions (formerly ReferenceUSA) which is often available in local public libraries) is an electronic directory with SIC/NAICS codes search limitable by various geographic search functions.

 Lastly, there are larger global events that can impact the industry and its component parts that you will will need to consider.
 Some may be limited in scope, others much larger.
-9/11 impacted travel while COVID-19 hurt not just the travel and businesses in an immediate and short-term way, but will likely leave a lasting impact External for years to come.
+9/11 impacted travel while COVID-19 hurt not just the travel and businesses in an immediate and short-term way, but will likely leave a lasting impact.

 About the Business Section